 Use TRAIL mode for all normal riding.
 The front differential will automatically synchronize the front wheels as needed.

 Use MUD mode when riding in muddy condition to optimize traction.
 The front differential will automatically lock if the engine torque is over a specific threshold and/or 3 wheel slip occurs.
-After three consecutive locking attempts, it will go fully locked until the throttle is released.

 SECONDARY CONTROLS